Skip to Content

 Upfront Cost –

 A vinyl fence will save you money over a three to five-year period.
-However, the upfront cost is often higher than wood fences.
-If you do not have extra money to spend on a fence now, getting a wood fence might be preferable.
+However, the upfront cost is often higher than that of wood fences.
+Getting a wood fence might be preferable if you do not have extra money to spend on a wall now.

 Mildew –